In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Related Work

 \section{Related Work}

-Since the discovery that LMs are capable of ICL, numerous studies have explored ICL's limits (e.g., \citealt{akyurek-etal-2023-what,chan-etal-2022-incontext}).
+Since the discovery that LMs are capable of ICL, studies have explored ICL's limits (e.g., \citealt{akyurek-etal-2023-what,chan-etal-2022-incontext}).
 Analyses of ICL have revealed counterintuitive biases: for example, correct labels are not necessary for strong performance \citep{min-etal-2022-rethinking}, and models can perform very well even given misleading/irrelevant prompts \citep{webson-pavlick-2022-prompt} or flipped/semantically misleading label names \citep{wei2023larger,pan2023incontext}.
-In work contemporary with ours, \citet{si2023measuring} analyze what types of semantic features (e.g., sentiment vs.\ topic) LLMs prefer by using underspecified exemplars.
-Their method is similar to ours in that they also use ambiguous exemplars and disambiguating test examples to analyze semantic biases; unlike them, however, we apply this method to syntactic processes to analyze the linguistic structural generalization of LLMs.
+In contemporaneous work, \citet{si2023measuring} analyze which semantic features (e.g., sentiment vs.\ topic) LLMs prefer by designing underspecified exemplars.
+Their method is similar to ours in that they use ambiguous exemplars and disambiguating test examples; however, we apply this approach to \emph{syntactic} processes to analyze the fundamental linguistic structural abilities of LLMs.

-\textbf{Targeted syntactic evaluations} of language models \citep{linzen-etal-2016-assessing} have found that language models can generate syntax-sensitive completions to sentences of various structural complexities \citep{marvin-linzen-2018-targeted}.
-Larger language models demonstrate this ability to a greater extent in general \citep{hu-etal-2020-systematic}, though none of these models demonstrate human-level syntactic abilities \citep{warstadt-etal-2020-blimp-benchmark,van-schijndel-etal-2019-quantity}.

-Any finite training set is consistent with multiple generalizations. \textbf{Inductive bias} refers to how a model explains and generalizes outside of a finite set of instances (in-context exemplars in the case of ICL).
-Inductive biases can be assessed by observing models' \textbf{out-of-distribution generalization}.
-A series of studies have shown that LSTM- and Transformer-based encoder-decoder models trained from scratch on syntactic transformations do not generalize in a syntax-sensitive manner \citep{mccoy-etal-2018-poverty,mccoy-2020-syntax-trees,petty-frank-2021-transformers}, but pre-trained encoder-decoder models---including T5 \citep{raffel-etal-2020-t5} and BART \citep{lewis-etal-2020-bart}---\emph{do} generalize syntactically \cite{mueller-etal-2022-coloring}.
-Similar positive results have been reported for RoBERTa, but only after large-scale pretraining \citep{warstadt-bowman-2020-linguistic,warstadt-etal-2020-learning}.
+Any finite training set is consistent with multiple generalizations.
+Crucially, most benchmarking tasks rely on data where the training and test sets are drawn from the same distribution, which limits our understanding of how well models truly generalize \citep{linzen-2020-accelerate}. \citet{saparov-he-greedy-2023} find that LLMs are prone to relying on spurious correlations that hinder robust generalization, while \citet{drozdov-2023-compositional} find that a series of chain-of-thought prompts can yield more robust generalization.
+With respect to syntax, LSTM- and Transformer-based encoder-decoder models trained from scratch on syntactic transformations \emph{do not} generalize in a syntax-sensitive manner \citep{mccoy-etal-2018-poverty,mccoy-2020-syntax-trees,petty-frank-2021-transformers}, but pre-trained encoder-decoder models \emph{do} generalize syntactically \cite{mueller-etal-2022-coloring}.
+Similar positive results have been reported for RoBERTa, but only after large-scale pre-training \citep{warstadt-bowman-2020-linguistic,warstadt-etal-2020-learning}.